Executive travel policy: what is it and what does it cover?

 - Keep your executive travel policy up to date.

 - You can use an executive travel policy template as a starting point to write your own.
-Download our corporate travel policy template which you can customize to fit your company’s requirements when it comes to executive travel.
+Check out our corporate travel policy template which you can customize to fit your company’s requirements when it comes to executive travel.

 A well-written executive travel policy means more peace of mind, less misunderstandings and a better outcome of the business trip.
 It will make it easier for executive employees to follow the rules and improve their overall experience.
 Expenses will be easier to report, too.
 The whole business travel process will benefit from your executive travel policy, from beginning to end.